Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Due to this, Amoxiclav is often prescribed in the acute period of prostatitis even before the tests.

-This medication is not indicated for severe liver dysfunction and sensitivity to penicillins.
+This medicine is not prescribed for severe violations of the functioning of the liver and for sensitivity to penicillins.
 It is used with caution in patients with renal pathologies.

-When treating with Amoxiclav, it is important to always observe the dosage, since a slight excess of the dose can affect the appearance of dyspeptic disorders, increase anxiety and cause insomnia.
+When treating with Amoxiclav, it is important to always follow the dosage, since a slight excess of the dose can affect the appearance of dyspeptic disorders, increase anxiety and cause insomnia.

-Usually uncomplicated prostatitis with the help of Amoxiclav is cured in a few days.
+Usually, uncomplicated prostatitis with Amoxiclav is cured in a few days.

 Roxithromycin is a macrolide.
-The components of the drug penetrate into the tissues of the prostate gland and accumulate in them, due to this, the therapeutic effect occurs rather quickly.
+The components of the drug penetrate into the tissues of the prostate gland and accumulate in them, due to this, the therapeutic effect occurs quite quickly.

-Roxithromycin is rapidly cleared from the intestines, but it is not prescribed for severe liver disease.
+Roxithromycin is rapidly excreted from the intestine, but it is not prescribed for severe liver disease.

 During the course of treatment, the simultaneous use of ergot alkaloids is excluded.
 Macrolides effectively fight mycoplasma, chlamydia, gonococci.